-In Peru, the Organismo Supervisor de las Telecomunicaciones ("OSIPTEL") started the process for the revision of the values on charges of interconnection for mobile termination of calls in telecommunication services networks in November 2016.
-The new values established by OSIPTEL will apply as of the fourth quarter of 2017.
+In Peru, the Organismo Supervisor de las Telecomunicaciones ("OSIPTEL") started in November 2016 the process to amend the maximum MTRs.
+On January 28, 2018, OSIPTEL published the caps on interconnection rates for MTRs.
+The approved rate is the same for all networks and entails a decrease of 63% (USD 0.00661 per minute rated at the second).
+The new fees established by OSIPTEL will apply as of the adoption of the regulation.

-As a result of the foregoing regulatory actions, Telefónica may receive lower prices for certain of its services, which may materially adversely affect its business, financial condition, results of operations and cash flows.
+As a result of the foregoing regulatory actions, Telefónica may receive lower prices for certain of its services, which may materially adversely affect its business, financial condition, results of operations and/or cash flows.
+During the year ended December 31, 2017 the negative impact of these regulations is estimated to have resulted in the deduction of approximately 1 percentage point from the organic growth of the Group's revenues.